How to Design a Restaurant Floor Plan: Layouts That Boost Profits & Experiences

 • Outdoor spaces: For some restaurants, the only outdoor space is the front entrance.
 But, in temperate climates, you’ll want to expand your dining space with outdoor patios or sidewalk seating.

 Your restaurant’s kitchen has the most significant technical needs of any part of your restaurant.
 That’s why you start with the kitchen.
 Most restaurants allocate 30% to 40% of their total space to the kitchen to allow adequate food prep, cooking, sanitizing, and service space.
-There is more than just food to consider.
+But there’s more than just food to consider.

 A restaurant kitchen must allow for adequate flow of:

-• Food: Raw ingredients need to flow into the kitchen, and prepared food needs to flow out.
+• Raw ingredients going into the kitchen, and prepared food flowing out.

-• Staff: Cooking and cleaning staff need an efficient workspace, and service staff need an efficient pickup space.
+• Cooking and cleaning staff in an efficient workspace, and service staff in an efficient pick-up space.

-• Waste: Cooking fumes, steam, and smoke must exit the building.
-Wastewater and cooking grease must be safely disposed of.
+• Cooking fumes, steam, and smoke safely vented from the building, and wastewater and cooking grease properly disposed of.

 A restaurant kitchen is also a nerve center for all your utilities.
 To remain safe and sanitary, a restaurant kitchen needs:

-• Floor drains: To drain refrigerators, ice machines, ice bins, and sinks
+• Floor drains for refrigerators, ice machines, ice bins, and sinks.

-• Grease trap connections: To prevent cooking fats from wastewater and cooking equipment from entering public sewer systems
+• Grease trap connections to prevent cooking fats from wastewater and cooking equipment from entering public wastewater.

-This floor plan includes three distinct areas for food production, from prep to cooking, then plating and pickup.
-An assembly line keeps staff in defined workspaces, so there is little movement between stations.
+This floor plan includes three distinct areas for food production, food prep, cooking, and service (i.e., plating and pick-up).
+An assembly line keeps staff in defined workspaces, so there’s little movement between stations.
 An assembly line kitchen is best for high-volume full-service, pizza, and institutional kitchens.

 This setup is excellent for small spaces and food service operations like coffee shops, where the same staff prepares food and rings in orders.
 Because the cooking area is small, it works well for restaurants that serve a lot of cold dishes, like salads and desserts, or other food items that don’t require cooking.

-• Fine dining restaurants: 18 to 20 square feet per person
+• Fine dining restaurants need 18 to 20 square feet per person.

-• Full service casual restaurant: 15 to 18 square feet per person
+• Full-service casual restaurants need 15 to 18 square feet per person.

-• Counter service restaurant: 12 to 15 square feet per person
+• Counter-service restaurants need 12 to 15 square feet per person.

-Once you know how many people you are accommodating, you’ll want to consider how much individual space to allocate for individual seating.
-The following table and chair space allocations allow staff and customers to coexist easily and provides room for most wheelchairs to pass.
+Once you know how many people you’re accommodating, you’ll want to consider how much individual space to allocate for individual seating.
+The following table and chair space allocations allow staff and customers to co-exist easily and provide room for most wheelchairs to pass.

 • Occupied chairs: At bars, service, counters, and tables, there should be 18 to 20 inches of space between occupied chairs.